 Students are given multiple opportunities over the course of their academic career (sophomore, junior, and/or senior year) to demonstrate their performance relative to English, Math, and Science performance standards.
-The Basic Skills Assessment (BAS) in English, Math, and Science is one pathway for students to satisfy this district performance standard requirement in academic content areas.
+The Letters About Literature (LAL) assessment in English and Basic Skills Assessment (BAS) in Math and Science are a pathway for students to satisfy this district performance standard requirement in academic content areas.